Wang Ben saw them on his way back from the market.

 "Come in."

 His father entered, moving with the careful economy of someone used to protecting damaged meridians.
-Wang Tian's eyes found the beast core immediately, and something flickered across his face.
-Professional interest warring with paternal concern.
+Wang Tian's eyes found the beast core immediately, and interest flickered across his face.
+An alchemist's interest warring with paternal concern.

 "You kept it," his father said.